 How to select

-· Traditionally in France, slices of French bread is spread with jam and served along with coffee or hot chocolate.
+• Traditionally in France, slices of French bread are spread with jam and served along with coffee or hot chocolate.

-· They are commonly used cut from a longer loaf to make sandwiches.
-Sandwiches can be open sandwiches with butter and garlic spread and toppings of your own.
+• Slices of French bread cut from a longer loaf are used to make sandwiches, especially open sandwiches with butter, garlic spread and toppings of your choice.

-· Serve them sliced with an assortment of cheeses, pâté (pastes) etc.
+• Slices of French bread may be served with an assortment of cheeses, pâté (pastes), etc.

-· Slit French breads and use as a base for pizzas etc.
+• Slit French breads may be used as a base for pizzas etc.

 How to store